TrustAgentPlatform/GenTrade/README.md

 # GenTrade

-The python GenTrade package provide the core functions, model and data to support GenAI based algorithms trading.
+The python GenTrade package provide the core functions and agentic trading workflow to support GenAI based algorithms trading for crypto and stock markets.

+It can help algorithms traders smoothly transfering from service API programming to prompt based agentic programming.

 ![](./docs/overview.png)